Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Concluding Remarks

 \section{Concluding Remarks}

-We considered a quantum distributed hypothesis testing problem under zero-rate noiseless communication constraint and characterized the Stein's exponent for this problem.
-Our multi-letter characterization of the exponent is in terms of max-min optimization of regularized measured relative entropy, where the maximization is over local measurements and minimization is over auxiliary states with the same marginals as the tensor-product state under the null hypothesis.
-This expression single-letterizes when the state under the alternative is the product of its marginals.
-We also showed via an example of classical-quantum states that the Stein's exponent does not coincide with the natural quantum analogue of the single-letter expression characterizing it classically.
-As a key ingredient of the converse proof, we developed a quantum version of the blowing-up lemma.
-We expect that this lemma will have potential applications in other coding problems in quantum information theory similar to its classical counterpart.
-Some plausible applications include proving strong converses in general distributed hypothesis testing problems involving a positive-rate communication constraint in the fully quantum setting, which is currently open \cite{Cheng-2021}.
+We considered a quantum distributed hypothesis testing problem under zero-rate noiseless communication constraint and characterized the Stein's exponent in terms of an efficiently computable single-letter expression, when the state under the alternative is a product of its marginals.
+We also obtained multi-letter characterizations of the Stein's exponent in the general case when at least one of the parties communicates classically at zero-rate.
+Under a support condition and commutativity of marginals satisfied by the quantum states under the two hypotheses, our exponent can be stated in terms of max-min optimization of regularized measured relative entropy, where the maximization is over local measurements and minimization is over auxiliary states with the same marginals as the tensor-product state under the null hypothesis.
+We also showed via an example of classical-quantum states that the aforementioned multi-letter expression does not coincide with the natural quantum analogue of the single-letter expression characterizing it classically.